penguineer/comment2gh/README.md

 If you change field names, please also adapt the service configuration accordingly.

 Of course, other ways of designing your form  (purely static, jQuery, …) are available.
-This service just expects to be fed with `application/x-www-form-urlencoded` data, as a browser would normally send.
+This service just expects to be fed with `application/x-www-form-urlencoded` data, as a browser would normally send, and looks for the configured form fields.

 If successful, the call returns a JSON document like this:
 ```json